Type: Currency | Group: Majors | Base: Australian Dollar | Quote: US Dollar | Spread: 0.08 – 3.8 pips

 The U.S. government has had long periods of fiscal irresponsibility and yet the USD has not always suffered during inflationary times that would damage any other currency.
 This is because, as the world’s largest economy, the USD is considered a safe haven currency in times of global uncertainty.
 However, this rule doesn’t always hold, and the U.S. dollar does eventually pay for periods of prolonged inflation and trade deficits – it just seems to enjoy a much longer lag before any market reaction takes place.

-Real gross domestic product (GDP) decreased at an annual rate of 1.4 percent in the first quarter of 2022, according
+U.S. Real gross domestic product (GDP) decreased at an annual rate of 0.9 percent in the second quarter of 2022,

 AUD/USD is surging above the medium-term descending trend line, adding some optimism for a short-term bullish bias.
 The simple moving

 The global economy, still reeling from the pandemic and Russia’s invasion of Ukraine, is facing an increasingly gloomy and uncertain

 Dealing with high inflation is never simple.
 With stagflation, it's even more complicated.
 Stagflation is typically marked by slow economic